Clocking in and out - How to prevent employees from forgetting to do it

 To avoid this from the start, make sure you do proper research before deciding which system suits your needs best.

 Modern online time clock applications like All Hours are working hard to help you address the potential problem of employees forgetting to clock in and out.
 In the age of smartphones and mobile notifications, remembering to do so really shouldn’t be something that employees need to worry about.
+It's important that employees can clock in online.

 This is why All Hours uses notifications to remind employees to clock in and out and also when their lunch break is coming to an end.
 If they still miss a clock-in, they can enter it themselves through the mobile app later where it is automatically sent to an administrator for approval.